pranav0408/blender_bucket/README.md

 This is a collection of multiple blender files.

-Blender is a software for 3D object creation and snimation which was created by Ton Roosendaal.
+Blender is a software for 3D object creation and animation which was created by Ton Roosendaal.